Cleft Palate With Cleft Lip

 - Some are just a small notch in the lip (an incomplete cleft lip).

-What Is a Cleft Palate With Cleft Lip?
+How Is a Cleft Lip and Palate Diagnosed?

-Cleft lip and cleft palate can be associated with other problems, including:
+Cleft lip and cleft palate can cause problems with:

 So it's important to correct a cleft palate with cleft lip with surgery while a child is young.